Ruchir-Mishra/Python_basics/README.md

 <p1> This is the open source repository created by me for anyone who is learning python can have access to proper running code to read,study and apply in real life.</p1>

- <p2>I would i highly recoomend it as addiotnal tools with tutorials like code with harry on youtube , or you can use websites like geeks for geeks i myself would reccomend
+ <p2>I would  highly recoomend it as additional tools with tutorials like code with harry on youtube , or you can use websites like geeks for geeks i myself would reccomend
  and will admit i used and loved w3schools personally< and no doubt you will find the huge usage of  the same in it.</p2>

 ### Thank you guys